"Each nation is living on our canvas called Mother Earth, each bringing a unique and beautiful color to the pallet we call humanity." - Simone McLeod

 Paintings by First Nations Woodland artist Simone McLeod

-Simone's most recent work: A series of acrylics on water color paper
+A selection of Simone's finest work: A series of acrylics on canvas and aquarel paper

 More paintings by Simone McLeod:

 Click the below images to view details of the canvases

 "Creativity can never be taken lightly"

 I am Simone McLeod, my doodem (clan) is Sturgeon and my spirit name is Aki-egwaniizid (Earth Blanket).
 I think that it is important to explain why I have such an interest in subjects that others may find too serious or even heart-wrenching.